11 Day Trips to Check Out On Your Columbus, OH, Getaway

 Millersburg, OH

-A little bit of retail therapy never hurt anybody, and the specialty shops in Millersburg fill some niches you won’t readily find elsewhere.
-From markets filled with jams and preserve to boutiques of handcrafted quilts, everything here is filled with a whole lot of heart and soul.
+A little bit of retail therapy never hurt anybody, and the specialty shops in Millersburg fill niches we don’t readily find elsewhere.
+From markets filled with jams and preserves to boutiques of handcrafted quilts, everything here is filled with a whole lot of heart and soul.

 Wayne National Forest, OH

 Deep in the foothills of the Appalachian Mountains lies the Wayne National Forest, which might well become your new favorite Midwest destination for outdoor tourism.
-The forest is located about one hour and 10 minutes from the heart of Columbus, leaving you plenty of time for adventuring after you step out of the car.
+The Wayne National Forest is located about one hour and 10 minutes from the heart of Columbus, leaving you plenty of time for adventuring after you step out of the car.

 The most popular way to explore the Wayne National Forest is on foot.
 The preserve has over 20 trailheads and networks of footpaths.
 After you lace up those sturdy boots and douse yourself with bug spray, you’ll have your pick of routes.